-The Storybook Capital of America – Abilene, TX
+The Storybook Capital Of America – Abilene, Texas

-My family and I had to find out why Abilene holds the Storybook Capital of America title!
+Do you know why Abilene holds the Storybook Capital of America title?

 National Center For Children’s Illustrated Literature

-Nearby, you can visit the National Center for Children’s Illustrated Literature, which features exhibits showcasing the works of celebrated children’s book artists and hands-on art activities every Saturday.
-We happened to be visiting right then and joined to make eggs for Easter.
-I loved that my children were off their electronics and hands-on with activities!
+Nearby, you can visit the National Center for Children’s Illustrated Literature, which features exhibits showcasing the works of celebrated children’s book artists, interactive exhibits, and children’s art galleries.
+During springtime, your kids can join in on the fun of making Easter eggs.
+You’ll love that your kids will be off their electronics to do these fun, hands-on activities!

 If you’re going for a weekend getaway to Abilene, TX, you must eat here.
-You’ll quickly learn that food is a passion at Rockin Rollerz.
-The fun and relaxing environment and the customer service didn’t disappoint, either.
+You’ll quickly learn that food is a passion at Rockin’ Rollerz and is the perfect place to please all your family members.
+The fun and relaxing environment and customer service will not disappoint, either.

-What does it mean to be a Rockin Roller?
+Question: What does it mean to be a Rockin Roller?
 It means that you do things your way.
-It’s about being true to yourself – that everyone should follow the path they choose through life.
+It’s about being true to yourself – everyone should follow their own path through life.